andrew/ultimate-awesome/README.md

 - [awesome-cafe](https://github.com/KennethanCeyer/awesome-cafe) - Awesome list of cafe for developers.
 - [awesome-serverless](https://github.com/kfchu/awesome-serverless) - Bookmark something about Serverless and FaaS.
 - [awesome-bookmark](https://github.com/kunhai-88/awesome-bookmark) - 书签.
-- [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - Practice Docker Free Tutorials | This repo collects 41 of free tutorials for Docker.
-Docker is revolutionizing application deployment and scaling.
-This Skill Tree offers a systematic way to learn containerization with Docker.
-Ideal for DevOps beginners, it provides a clear roadmap for understandi.
+- [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 464 interactive lessons.
+Easy-to-follow programming guides with hands-on practice exercises.
 - [kubernetes-free-tutorials](https://github.com/labex-labs/kubernetes-free-tutorials) - Practice Kubernetes Free Tutorials | This repo collects 44 of free tutorials for Kubernetes.
 Kubernetes is the leading container orchestration platform.
 This Skill Tree provides a comprehensive learning path to master Kubernetes.
 Ideal for DevOps beginners, it offers a clear roadmap to understand.
 - [linux-commands-cheat-sheet](https://github.com/labex-labs/linux-commands-cheat-sheet) - Linux Commands Cheat Sheet: A clean and minimal guide to 491 Linux commands.
 - [practice-javascript-programming-projects](https://github.com/labex-labs/practice-javascript-programming-projects) - Build real JavaScript projects with 104 beginner-friendly challenges.
-Learn by doing with guided coding exercises and practical applications.
-- [practice-mysql-programming-projects](https://github.com/labex-labs/practice-mysql-programming-projects) - Build real MySQL projects with 85 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [web-development-free-tutorials](https://github.com/labex-labs/web-development-free-tutorials) - Free Web Development tutorials for beginners with 35 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [awesome-beatsaber](https://github.com/lasseborly/awesome-beatsaber) - Manually curated collection of ressources, plugins and guides for the game Beat Saber.
 - [sickTools](https://github.com/Lawlez/sickTools) - A collection of useful, special, or just cool tools to use and try to get more done in less time.